zackria/Plex-Folder-Playlist-Creator/README.md

 ## Platform Compatibility
 - Electron Playlist Creator is designed to work on the following platforms:
-    - Windows: Easily installable as a .exe file.
     - Mac: Available as a .dmg package.
     - Linux: Distributed as .deb or .AppImage formats for wide compatibility.
+    - Windows: Easily installable as a .exe file.
+(Not available as exe or msi or appx due to Windows Certificate Cost.
+Please checkout the code and build in your local for an executable)

 ## Buy me a coffee
 [Buy me a coffee](https://buymeacoffee.com/zackdawood)